pauliusbaltrusis/WGanalysis/Npstats-Fsts-Fets.md

-# Fst and Fet evaluation of mpileups
+# Fst and Fet in mpileups
 ## Merging separate aligned .bam files into two "I" and "P"
 ``` shell
 module load bioinfo-tools